What Is an Apostille? Guide to Legalising Documents Abroad

 There are 126 nations covered by this convention, including the UK, US, Australia, Canada, Japan, Spain, France, India and obviously many more!

-The Importance of Apostilles
+The Importance of Apostille

 Apostilles are incredibly helpful for anyone needing to use their documents like diplomas, marriage certificates, or legal papers outside their own country.